robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 A test suite created from a directory can have similar settings as a suite created from a test case file.
 Because a directory alone cannot have that kind of information, it must be placed into a special test suite initialization file.
+An initialization file name must always be of the format :file:`__init__.ext`, where the extension must be one of the `supported file formats`_ (for example, :file:`__init__.robot` or :file:`__init__.html`).
+The name format is borrowed from Python, where files named in this manner denote that a directory is a module.

 Initialization files have the same structure and syntax as test case files, except that they cannot have test case tables and not all settings are supported.

-An initialization file name must always be of the format :file:`__init__.ext`, where the extension must match one of the `supported file formats`_ (for example, :file:`__init__.html` or :file:`__init__.txt`).
-The name format is borrowed from Python, where files named in this manner denote that a directory is a module.
+Variables and keywords created or imported in initialization files *are not* available in the lower level test suites.
+If you need to share variables or keywords, you can put them into `resource files`_ that can be imported both by initialization and test case files.

 The main usage for initialization files is specifying test suite related settings similarly as in `test case files`_, but setting some `test case related settings`__ is also possible.
-Variables and keywords created or imported in initialization files *are not* available in the lower level test suites, but `resource files`_ can be used if there is a need to share them.

-How to use different settings in the initialization files:
+How to use different settings in the initialization files is explained below.

 `Documentation`:setting:, `Metadata`:setting:, `Suite Setup`:setting:, `Suite Teardown`:setting:
    These test suite specific settings work the same way as in test case files.